 In his lifetime he taught over 8,000 classes and inspired thousands of people to "keep up" and live in their excellence.
 Though he passed in 2004, he is still alive in his teachings and his guidance is available to anyone who tunes into his subtle presence.

 I hope this post helped answer your questions about kundalini and peaked your curiosity about this powerful practice.
 Though challenging at times it is absolutely worth the effort.
 I can honestly say kundalini has more than doubled my return of any energy I've ever put in, even while being a total skeptic.
 This practice has completely transformed my life and I decided to become a teacher in order to share this technology with others.
-Please reach out via social on facebook or twitter and let me know what you think or if you have any questions.
+Please reach out via facebook and let me know what you think or if you have any questions.